sonoisa/XyJax/README.md

 # XyJax
- -- Xy-pic extension for MathJax --
+ -- Xy-pic extension for MathJax version 2 --

+**NOTE:**
+- **XyJax for MathJax version 3 is available in the other repository**: https://github.com/sonoisa/XyJax-v3

 ----
 XyJax is an almost Xy-pic compatible extension for MathJax.